Orbit

 Timeline

-How Might We make it easier for Vancouverites to discover local events by centralizing fragmented information across multiple platforms?
+How might we make it easier for Vancouverites to discover local events?

 Discovery

-To understand how people find and plan events in Vancouver, we ran two surveys (41 total respondents) and conducted six interviews.
+To understand how people find and plan events in Vancouver, my team and I ran a survey (41 respondents) and interviews (7 interviewees).
 This helped us uncover their behaviours, frustrations, and expectations around event discovery in the city.

 How People Currently Find Events